vrajeshkanna/vrajeshkanna/README.md

 ### Hi there 👋

 I'm Rajesh Kanna.
-I love making software and using software/hardware to their maximum extent by hacking them.
+I love making software.
+I deliver great software to the world to make people's lives easier.
+I love making systems efficient in my own life as a life, mind, body hacker for better well being.

 ### Languages and Tools: